Roots (Sepultura album): Legacy

-Since the release of Roots, there have been cases where other metal bands who are not of Western (i.e.: European or American) origin have combined metal with music from their own native regions, though none of those bands have reached the same level of visibility or commercial success that Sepultura achieved with Roots.
-Chthonic, for example, blend symphonic death metal with traditional Taiwanese music and mythology; Melechesh play black metal while drawing from Assyrian/Babylonian/Middle Eastern mythology and symbology; Tengger Cavalry combine metal with Mongolian throat singing and classical Chinese instrumentation in both electric and acoustic settings.

 Speaking to Kerrang! in 2008, Max Cavalera looked back on Roots:

 Roots came from a blurry dream I had about going to the rainforest.
 Wine may have been involved.
 In the end, when we actually went into the forest to record, it was unbelievable.
 The whole album was a huge personal journey for me, and as a Brazilian, it felt as an incredible achievement.
 Everyone was inspired and Igor was at the top of his game.
 The percussion was crazy and we worked with so many great musicians, in the end coming out with a 15-minutes drum jam that someone likened to a crazy Brazilian Pink Floyd.
 When we took the album to Roadrunner they loved it except for the title.
 They thought it would sound like a Bob Marley tribute album.
 We explained it to them, and thankfully they got it.

 As for the Xavantes, both their leader at the time of the band's visit (Cipassé) and Pappiani agree that Roots helped the tribe gain some visibility, to the point that people would actually identify them as Xavantes instead of just calling them "indigenous people".
 Pappiani noticed an increase in people's interest for information on the tribe and their music.

 On March 25, 2021, French heavy metal band Gojira released the single "Amazonia", a song about anti-deforestation of the Amazon and the protection of Brazilian indigenous peoples' rights.
-Shortly after its release on April 15, frontman Joe Duplantier in an interview with Blabbermouth.net was asked his thoughts about comparing Amazonia to Sepultura, to which he said:
+Shortly after its release on April 15, frontman Joe Duplantier in an interview with Blabbermouth.net was asked his thoughts about comparing "Amazonia" to Sepultura, to which he said: